cal-cs184-student/hw-webpages-sp24-ashmchiu/hw3.md

 With Russian Roulette work, we note that similar to previous renders, the images get brighter (more illuminated) with maximum ray depth.
 This makes sense with our light accumulation renders [above](/hw3.md#adding-non-accumulation-rendering).
 However, we note that between a maximum ray depth of 4 and a maximum ray depth of 100, there isn't that big of a difference between the images.
 We note this probably is due to the fact that with Russian Roulette random termination, the image rendered with a maximum ray depth of 100 most likely did not reach up to 100 levels of bounces, with a termination probability of 0.3 at each level of recursion.

 ## Part 5: Adaptive Sampling
-Path tracing via Monte Carlo estimation is powerful, but now, we want to solve the problem of having noise in our images: thus, we now move towards adaptive sampling, which takes a high number of samples per pixel, but concentrates samples in areas that are more difficult to render, namely, reducing the number of samplesfor pixels that converge quickly.
+Path tracing via Monte Carlo estimation is powerful, but now, we want to solve the problem of having noise in our images: thus, we now move towards adaptive sampling, which takes a high number of samples per pixel, but concentrates samples in areas that are more difficult to render, namely, reducing the number of samples for pixels that converge quickly.

-Our implementation of adaptive sampling first has us defining our  <code class="language-plaintext highlighter-rouge">num_samples</code> to be  <code class="language-plaintext highlighter-rouge">ns_aa</code> and an origin vector to represent the bottom left corner of the pixel.
-Then, we define two doubles <code class="language-plaintext highlighter-rouge">s1</code> and <code class="language-plaintext highlighter-rouge">s2</code> to keep track of the sum of illuminances and the sum of squared illuminances respectively.
+Our implementation of adaptive sampling builds off of the <code class="language-plaintext highlighter-rouge">raytrace_pixel</code> implementation from [Part 1 Task 2](/hw3.md#task-2-generation-pixel-samples).
+We define <code class="language-plaintext highlighter-rouge">num_samples</code> as <code class="language-plaintext highlighter-rouge">ns_aa</code> and two doubles, <code class="language-plaintext highlighter-rouge">s1</code> and <code class="language-plaintext highlighter-rouge">s2</code>, to keep track of the sum of illuminances and the sum of squared illuminances respectively.

 Iterating through <code class="language-plaintext highlighter-rouge">num_samples</code> times, we first check whether our index <code class="language-plaintext highlighter-rouge">i</code> is now a multiple of <code class="language-plaintext highlighter-rouge">samplesPerBatch</code>, and if so, we want to perform a convergence check.

 Our convergence check composes of defining a mean <code class="language-plaintext highlighter-rouge">mu</code>, equal to <code class="language-plaintext highlighter-rouge">s1 / i</code>.
 We also defined the variance <code class="language-plaintext highlighter-rouge">sigma_squared</code>, equal to <code class="language-plaintext highlighter-rouge">(s2 - (s1 * s1) / i) / (i - 1)</code>.
 Given this, we want to calculate $$I = 1.96 \cdot \frac{\sigma}{\sqrt{n}}$$ to measure the pixel's convergence.
-We calculate <code class="language-plaintext highlighter-rouge">i = 1.96 * sqrt(sigma_squared / i)</code>.
-Knowing our <code class="language-plaintext highlighter-rouge">i</code>, we know that if $$I \leq maxTolerance \cdot \mu$$, then we can assume the pixel has converged, so we can stop tracing more rays.
+We calculate <code class="language-plaintext highlighter-rouge">I = 1.96 * sqrt(sigma_squared / i)</code>, where <code class="language-plaintext highlighter-rouge">i</code> is the number of samples so far.
+Knowing our <code class="language-plaintext highlighter-rouge">I</code>, we know that if $$I \leq maxTolerance \cdot \mu$$, then we can assume the pixel has converged, so we can stop tracing more rays.
 Thus, we set the <code class="language-plaintext highlighter-rouge">num_samples</code> equal to our current index <code class="language-plaintext highlighter-rouge">i</code> and break out of our loop.

 However, if the pixel has not yet converged, then we get a sample from the grid and normalize the sample within the pixel.
 From there, we generate a <code class="language-plaintext highlighter-rouge">Ray</code> and set a <code class="language-plaintext highlighter-rouge">sample_radiance</code> by calling <code class="language-plaintext highlighter-rouge">est_radiance_global_illumination</code>, adding that to our overal pixel's value (radiance).
 Then, we sample the illuminance from <code class="language-plaintext highlighter-rouge">sample_radiance</code>, adding that value to <code class="language-plaintext highlighter-rouge">s1</code> and adding its square to <code class="language-plaintext highlighter-rouge">s2</code>.